sollniss/fingerchart/README.md

 ![SVG output](https://raw.githubusercontent.com/sollniss/fingerchart/main/examples/example.svg)

+(Note that for readability purposes, this SVG has a white background.
+SVGs produced by the tool are transparent by default.)

 # Usage

 All note names are in German.
 The number behind the note's name specifies it's height.
 Negative numbers are valid.